- Installing fences, berms, and other noise and safety elements

 - Trap fields

-At all funded sites, the range must be open for general public use 8 or more hours a month.
+At all firearms and archery range funded sites, the range must be open for general public use 8 or more hours a month.

 Noise and safety abatement projects and projects that directly benefit shooting activities must be built to contain all projectiles to the applicant’s property.
 Range designs must meet guidance published by either the National Rifle Association, National Field Archery Association, or Archery Trade Association.
 Projects must be evaluated by a certified adviser from one of the associations identified above, by a professional engineer, or by some other qualified professional consultant with experience and expertise in the evaluation and design of ranges and course as condition of funding.